Jessica Simpson | Program Manager

 Maggie has been in the equestrian field for over 18 years.
 She’s had an active career in all aspects of the horse industry.
 From grooming for local USDF and USEA Riders, to catch-riding, and teaching beginner lessons.
 Maggie is a graduate of Seneca Valley Pony Club.
 She credits her knowledge of horses to many years in pony club showing locally and nationally, as well as volunteering within SVPC.

 Maggie was first introduced to Therapeutic Riding in 2012 at Madison Fields (formerly Field of Dreams), and after 3 years of volunteering in lessons she decided to pursue her own career in the industry, attending High Hopes’ Instructor Training Course in Old Lyme, CT.

-Maggie finished at High Hopes in 2015 as a PATH International Registered Instructor and went on to become an instructor at Sprout Therapeutic Riding and Education Center in Aldie, VA.
-After 3 years of instructing at Sprout, Maggie decided to come back to the place where it all started and joined the Madison Fields team as Head Instructor.
+In 2015, she finished at High Hopes as a PATH International Certified Therapeutic Riding Instructor and went on to become an instructor at Sprout Therapeutic Riding and Education Center in Aldie, VA.
+After 3 years of instructing at Sprout, she decided to come back to the place where it all started and joined the Madison Fields team as Head Instructor.

 “Horses had a healing impact on me growing up.
 I love being able to share their power with more people everyday.”

 Adam has been working with horses for 15 years and has been a member of the Madison Fields team for over two years.
 He graduated with honors from Meredith Manor in 2009 with a Riding Master Degree and a Certification in Instruction.
 Adam continues to grow in his own riding career and aspires to show at the Washington International Horse Show.

 “Horses have taught me so much about life and myself.
 They really inspire me to be a better person.”